MARCH 13, 2020

 BUILDING BLOCKS THERAPY CORONAVIRUS UPDATE:

 As we continue to monitor developments around the world, we want to provide you with an update about the coronavirus outbreak and the status of our therapy services.
 Our priority is always the safety of our families and staff and maintaining clear and transparent lines of communication.
 As of Friday March 13, 2020 all area schools have announced proactive closures for 2-3 weeks.
 We respect their willingness to follow the guidelines to reduce events resulting in more than 250 people.
-AT THIS POINT, Building Blocks Therapy offices will remain open.
+AT THIS POINT, FUNdamentals and Building Blocks Therapy offices will remain open.
 This status may change as the situation is fluid and we may be mandated to close at some point.
 Your individual therapist may also have changes to her individual schedule at this time.

 IN THE CASE OF A MANDATED CLOSURE, we are open to the possibility of telepractice.
 We will follow the regulations set forth by the American Speech and Hearing Association (ASHA), and our licensing boards in DC and VA to ensure telepractice is conducted in a manner that is secure and appropriate for your child’s needs.
 We will continue to keep you updated on the platform we will use for telepractice sessions.